primaryobjects/weight-tracker/readme.md

 Example 2: "Consider that my height is 5'5", female, what recommendations would you make for an ideal weight and what vegan foods can I eat to achieve this goal?"

+### Deployment

+To build a deployment for hosting on a web server, use the following steps.

+1. In Visual Studio Code, run the **Publish** build step.
+This performs the following steps automatically:
+    ```
+    cd ClientApp
+    npm run build
+    cd ..
+    dotnet publish -c Release -o ./publish
+    ```
+2. Copy the database files `*.sqlite` into `/publish`.
+3. Copy the `.env` file into `/publish` and add your API key for Cohere.
+4. Run the executable `/pubish/weight_tracker.exe`

+The web application will begin running on port 5000.
+The executable is a self-contained web server, similar to a node.js application, and may be deployed to a Windows web server or Microsoft Azure.

 ## Tech Stack

 - Visual Studio Code